stases/math4ai_temp/docs/essentials/determinants.md

 We have shown a formula for calculating determinants of square invertible $$2\times 2$$ matrices, but how would we generalize this for $$n \times n$$ matrices?
 There is a general formula is quite elaborate, however, in practice, you will never calculate determinants of matrices by hand.

+{: .summary}
+In mathematics, the determinant of a matrix is a scalar value that measures how much the unit area (or volume) enclosed by the original vectors changes under a transformation.
+Furthermore, we have intuitively explained why it can only be defined for square matrices.
+The formula for the determinant of an arbitrary $$n\times n$$ matrix is quite elaborate, but in practice, it is usually calculated some numerical libraries.